 There is no easy way to say this.
-Conducting a thorough financial audit is a massive pain in the you know what for most business owners.
+Conducting a thorough financial audit is a massive headache for most business owners.
 The process is pretty complicated, long, and often expensive too.
 Unfortunately, it is a process that is entirely unavoidable.
 As a business owner, you must keep tabs on your balance sheets and financial reporting to prevent mishaps.
 A few business owners also conduct such audits to increase shareholder confidence in their operations.

 If you are a business owner, here are some good practices that you must follow to get the best out of an upcoming audit.

 Tip #1: Conduct Periodic Reviews or Compilations

 Financial reviews, compilations, and audits are three similar yet fundamentally different practices.
 Most business owners leave the practice of conducting an audit of their financial records until the very last day because they feel it is too time and resource-consuming.
 However, this does not need to be the case with every audit.
 Instead of conducting a full-scale audit, business owners can efficiently run a financial review or a compilation.

 - Financial Compilations: This practice basically involves an accountant overlooking the business’s account statements.
 Here, the accountant does not conduct any additional inquiry or analysis of the accounting records.